 What we do

 SPP is a sector-led, cluster-based approach to school improvement.
-There are more than 1,300 schools that have engaged with the model to date.
+There are almost 2,000 schools that have engaged with the model to date.
 We work directly with schools, including Multi-Academy Trusts, Teaching School Alliances, local governments as well as more informal school partnerships.

 How does it work?

-There are 3 key phases (approx 1 year each) that build the skills of peer review and culture change required to develop a mature cluster or local system.
+There are 3 key phases (approx. 1 year each) that build the skills of peer review and culture change required to develop a mature cluster or local system: build, embed, sustain.

 For our most mature partnerships, there is also the opportunity to become a strategic partner to Education Development Trust to help lead further development of SPP across their locality and network as an SPP Hub.